tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 So when a vm sent a traffic, it will got tagged when it goes into dvswitch, and reach vRouterVM, and untagged there and go into the specific VRF, that the vm belongs to.
  - Since traffic from each vm will be tagged with different vlan-id, micro-segmentation also will be achieved

-After traffic go into vRouterVM, it will be the same behaivor with kvm case.
+After traffic go into vRouterVM, it will be the same behavior with kvm case.

-Please note that those behaivor will be kicked only when vm is attached to dv-portgroups create by Tungsten Fabric controller, so vm's interfaces can be still assigned to some vSS or vDS, to use underlay access.
+Please note that those behavior will be kicked only when vm is attached to dv-portgroups create by Tungsten Fabric controller, so vm's interfaces can be still assigned to some vSS or vDS, to use underlay access.
  - It is even possible to install vCenter and Tungsten Fabric controller to the same ESXi with vRouters (one ESXi install), if it is assigned to such as 'VM Network', rather than dv-portgroups created by Tungsten Fabric controller.

-Since vRouter's behaivor is the same with other cases, sharing virtual-networks between vCenter and openstack, or route leak between them are also readily available.
+Since vRouter's behavior is the same with other cases, sharing virtual-networks between vCenter and openstack, or route leak between them are also readily available.
 So with Tungsten Fabric, it is much easier to use both VMIs simultaneously, with shared networks and network services, such as fw, lb, and so on.

 # More on Installation